 In the medical world, a symptom is just the visible evidence of a disease or injury.
 For example, swollen painful joints may be a symptom of arthritis, or nausea might be a symptom of food poisoning.

 In continuous improvement, symptoms are similar.
-They are the ‘tells’ that let you know that there is something that is just not right with a process or product.
+They are the “tells” that let you know that there is something that is just not right with a process or product.
 They are often the only way to identify an underlying problem-the root cause of an issue.
-A specific type of symptom is the abnormal condition-an indicator that something is disrupting the smooth operation of a process.
+A specific type of symptom is the abnormal condition.
+It is-an indicator that something is disrupting the smooth operation of a process.

 There are two main takeaways regarding symptoms in Lean.
 The first is that you have to learn to identify them.
 The problem is that we have convinced ourselves that many symptoms are not really indicators of a problem, but rather just the way things are.
 For example, we may not look at a pile of boxes as a symptom of a problem with inventory management or as a hedge against poor quality, but rather as just the material we need to do business.

-The second issue is that we frequently try to treat the symptom itself, rather than go after prevention of the root cause.
+The second issue is that we frequently try to treat the symptom itself, rather than try to prevent the root cause.
 This is the equivalent of squeezing a balloon.
 Clamp your hand around one end, and it pops out at the other.
 When you treat a symptom, instead of the underlying problem, other symptoms have a way of popping up in another location.

 Why isn’t this done more frequently?
 After all, it sounds obvious.